SteveBarnett/human-centred/air.md

 “[Sufficiently advanced technology is indistinguishable from magic](https://en.wikipedia.org/wiki/Clarke's_three_laws#The_laws).”

 - AI is a tool that people use to do things, it does nothing on its own
-- LLMs are big and very complex text automation machines, matching similar words and words that are likely to appear in similar contexts
+- LLMs are big and very complex text automation machines, guessing similar words and words that are likely to appear in similar contexts

 #### Ask for the details and specifics